skmin-lab/unixmd/docs/source/objects/qm/prog_molpro.rst

 Detailed description of the arguments
 ''''''''''''''''''''''''''''''''''''''''''

-.. note:: Please refer Molpro (2015.1 version) manual for available options and more detailed descripttion about the input of the Molpro program.
+.. note:: Please refer Molpro (version 2015.1) manual for available options and more detailed descripttion about the input of Molpro.

 - **basis_set** *(string)* - Default: *'sto-3g'*